Santiago-Gallego/holbertonschool-web_back_end/0x00-python_variable_annotations/README.md

  Specializations - Web Stack programming -- Back-end

-* by Emmanuel Turlay, Staff Software Engineer at Cruise*

- Ongoing project - started 10-19-2020, must end by 10-20-2020 (in about 7 hours) - you're done with 0% of tasks.

- Checker was released at 10-19-2020 12:00 PM

- QA review fully automated.

- duck typing python type annotations variable annotations

 *For this project, students are expected to look at this concept:*

 -   *[Advanced Python](https://intranet.hbtn.io/concepts/136)*